ed-kung/CSUN-Econ-433/docs/labs/lab01.md

 - Open the file in Excel.
 How many rows are there?
 How many columns?

-## Assignment
+## Extra Credit

-- Los Angeles county is represented in the data by the `COUNTYFIP` code 37.
-Try using Excel to calculate the average wage and salary income (`INCWAGE`) for employed people (`EMPSTAT==1`) between the ages of 25 and 65 in Los Angeles county in 2019.
+Los Angeles county is represented in the data by the `COUNTYFIP` code 37.
+Try caculating the average wage and salary income (`INCWAGE`) for employed people (`EMPSTAT==1`) between the ages of 25 and 65 in Los Angeles county in 2019.
+You'll have to ignore people with invalid codes for `INCWAGE` (see the codebook to learn what these invalid codes are.)

-- Take the lab quiz.
+You may use Excel or R or any other program to make this calculation.
+Submit the answer on your Week 1 Problem Set.

 ## Takeaways

 - You know what the Decennial Census and the ACS are.
 You know what IPUMS is.
 - You know how to create custom ACS microdata extracts using IPUMS.